project8/luna_base/README.md

 This repo includes the Dockerfiles for the base images of the Project 8 analysis & simulations software stack.

 The Dev image includes packages that are needed to build the Project 8 software (usually ending in `-dev`).
 The Prod image includes non-dev packages that are necessary to run Project 8 software.
-The Prod image is about a factor of two smaller than the DEv image when built.
+The Prod image is about a factor of two smaller than the Dev image when built.

 These images are based on the `python/bullseye (Debian-based) image.